Todd K. Baxter

 He isn’t shy about it.

 In 2010, Baxter became Chief of the Greece Police Department, an agency in turmoil, under investigation, and publicly ostracized for criminal and political corruption.
-His tough love created public-private initiatives, focused on ethical responsibility and professional development, and ultimately, brought familial healing.
+His tough love created public-private initiatives focused on ethical responsibility and professional development and ultimately brought familial healing.

 One of Sheriff Baxter’s proudest initiatives is the Rochester Threat Advisory Committee (ROCTAC).
 This unique partnership of corporate, educational, social service, mental health, and local and federal law enforcement elements acts on information from citizens who know of someone on the pathway of violence.
 Formed in 2018, ROCTAC’s approach is threat assessment, intervention, and support.